keen/keen-js/docs/installation.md

 https://d26b395fwzu5fz.cloudfront.net/latest/keen-tracker.min.js
 ```

-For production implementations, we recommend sticking with a specific version of the library, rather than `latest/`, to ensure future changes won't cause unforeseen issues.
+For production implementations, we highly recommend sticking with a specific version of the library, rather than `latest/`, to ensure future changes won't cause unforeseen issues.

 ## Custom Builds